CharlotteWoolley/Google_Trends_gtrendsR_Tutorial/gtrendsR_tutorial_for_beginners_git.md

 -   De-duplicated so that the same person making several of the same requests will not infulence the results
 -   De-symbolised so that all special characters are filtered out of the search term

+(Google, 2017; Milinovich et al., 2014; Stephens-Davidowitz & Varian, 2015)

+### Related terms and topics

-In addition to providing temporal and locational data, Google also provides information of the top and rising 'related queries' and 'related topics'.
+In addition to providing temporal and locational data, Google also provides information of the top and rising 'related queries' and 'related topics'

 -   Related queries (sometimes referred to as terms) are matches within your query in the same language.
 For example, if your search term is 'coconut', results will include 'coconut milk'.
 If your search term is 'coconut milk' results will include 'coconut oil' and 'pasteurised milk'
 -   Related topics are a group of terms that have a similar concept and do not have to be in the same language.
 For example, if your search term is 'Scotland', results will include 'Schottland' (German for Scotland) and 'United Kingdom' (related topic)
 -   Top refers to the most frequent and rising refers to the most growth in volume.

-(Google, 2017; Milinovich et al., 2014; Stephens-Davidowitz & Varian, 2015)
+(Google, 2017)

 Installing and understanding the gtrendsR package
 -------------------------------------------------